 Habitat destruction due to pollution and coastal development, climate change, overfishing, and illegal triggerfish trade for aquariums are a few examples of how human interaction threatens the triggerfish population.

 As far as natural predators go, larger fish such as groupers, jacks, tuna, marlin, and sharks are their biggest threats.
+To defend themselves from these predators, triggerfish have developed various strategies, the most notable being their trigger spine.

 When threatened, triggerfish wedge themselves into tight spaces and lock themselves in by locking the movable fin on their head.
+They are also known to use these fins to display aggression when protecting their territories.

 Apart from their spine, triggerfish can change their color, and expand their size by inflating themselves with water and producing warning grunting sounds.